 Buffy stared at Spike for a long time, then she seemed to reach a decision.
-Her hand drew out a stake.
-She advanced on him.
+She drew out a stake and advanced on him.

 "Spike!"
 Dawn was already in motion as she saw Spike jump back to his feet and try to block Buffy.
 He took a swing and bent double in agony.
 The stake streaked down.

 "No!" she screamed, putting everything she had into the last few steps.
 She ended up under the stake.
 Used her own momentum to carry it down and away from Spike.
 It landed hard against her thigh, the point burning a hole in her leg.
 She yelped as she pulled it out.
 Blood flowed freely.

 "If you try to hurt him I'll stop you."

 Buffy moved around her, already reaching for another stake.
 "It's for your own good."